Developing a Post-Roe Contraceptive Access Strategy

 Recommendations and Resources

-Findings Report
+Findings Report - Updated August 2024

 This report can serve as a resource to anchor and inform discussions on how access to contraception may shift in a post-Roe environment, and which priority focus areas and potential actions may help preserve or advance contraceptive equity moving forward.
 This exploratory work specifically engages both public and private sector organizations, as all have a role to play in advancing contraceptive access and sexual and reproductive health (SRHE) more broadly.
-These initial findings can help align the work of various coalitions, organizations, federal agencies, and individuals and serve as a resource and supportive structure for the reproductive health, rights, and justice fields.
+These findings can help align the work of various coalitions, organizations, federal agencies, and individuals and serve as a resource and supportive structure for the reproductive health, rights, and justice fields.

-Environmental Scan
+Environmental Scan - Updated October 2024

 CECA conducted an environmental scan of written materials, as well as listening sessions with diverse groups of stakeholders.
 A living document, the scan can serve as a resource to anchor and inform discussions on how access to contraception may shift in a post-Roe environment, and which strategies may help preserve or advance contraceptive equity moving forward.